CCBR/HowTos/docs/R-package/create-from-conda/0_setup.md

 Before creating the release on github, please check for proper dependencies listed in the files NAMESPACE and DESCRIPTION.

 These files should have the same list of dependencies, and the version numbers for dependencies can be specified in the DESCRIPTION file.
-The DESCRIPTION file must be editted manually, while the NAMESPACE file should not be editted manually, but rather created automatically using the document() function.
+The DESCRIPTION file must be edited manually, while the NAMESPACE file should not be edited manually, but rather created automatically using the document() function.

-The DESCRITPION file must also be correctly formatted.
+The DESCRIPTION file must also be correctly formatted.
 For more information, see:

 https://r-pkgs.org/description.html